-- old: "true" if the token's validity period has expired; otherwise, "false". - unseq: "true" if a later token has already been processed; otherwise, "false". - gap: "true" if one or more predecessor tokens have not yet been successfully processed; otherwise, "false". - minorStatus: The integer minor status code that the underlying mechanism wants to set.

-minorString: The textual representation of the minorStatus value.
+- duplicate "true" if the token was a duplicate of an earlier token; otherwise, "false". - old "true" if the token's validity period has expired; otherwise, "false". - unseq "true" if a later token has already been processed; otherwise, "false". - gap "true" if one or more predecessor tokens have not yet been successfully processed; otherwise, "false". - minorStatus The integer minor status code that the underlying mechanism wants to set. - minorString The textual representation of the minorStatus value.